 Research objectives

-Based on the research background, we analyzed the results of the short-term and long-term treatment of over 100 cases of SNADET and investigated the effectiveness of endoscopic resection (ER) in these cases.
+Based on the research background, we analyzed the results of the short-term and long-term treatment of over 100 cases of SNADET and investigated the effectiveness of ER in these cases.

 Research methods

-This study analyzed the short- and long-term outcomes of endoscopic resection.
-Short-term outcomes of endoscopic resection included en bloc and R0 resection rates, as well as the adverse events.
-Long-term outcomes included local recurrence detected on endoscopic surveillance and disease-specific mortality in patients followed up for ≥ 12 mo after endoscopic resection.
+This study analyzed the short- and long-term outcomes of ER.
+Short-term outcomes of ER included en bloc and R0 resection rates, as well as the adverse events.
+Long-term outcomes included local recurrence detected on endoscopic surveillance and disease-specific mortality in patients followed up for ≥ 12 mo after ER.
 This retrospective study included a case series of 131 patients (147 SNADETs) who underwent endoscopic mucosal resection (EMR) or endoscopic submucosal dissection (ESD) between March 2004 and July 2017.

 Research results